The author is interested in sporting events (including their characters, quirky facts and side stories) and the history of world sport.

 For those of you who have not yet witnessed this event, it is the most powerful non-violent display of 15-man menace one could hope to see.
-Designed to strike terror into all who face up to it, the haka nonetheless evokes nothing but huge cheers and applause, even from fans of the opposition, for whom this pre-match ceremony is the perfect warm up for the subsequent game of rugby!
+It's designed to strike terror in all who face it, but the haka evokes nothing but huge cheers and applause, even from fans of the opposition.
+This pre-match ceremony is the perfect warm-up for the game of rugby!

-Anybody who has never watched a game of rugby should one day at least watch the build up to a match involving New Zealand - historically the best side in the world, and a team known universally by the colour of their team kit; they are the 'All Blacks'.
-This page relates the history of the haka, its place in the world of All Black rugby, and how it is performed today with videos and photos to demonstrate.
+Everyone should watch the build-up to a match involving New Zealand—historically the best side in the world and a team known universally by the colour of their team kit; they are the 'All Blacks'.
+This article relates the history of the haka, its place in the world of All-Black rugby, and how it is performed today, with videos and photos to demonstrate.

 It must be stressed that the haka is not merely a dance in Maori culture. it is an integral part of tribal mythology and tradition, reflecting the identity and history of each tribe, and the strength and vigour of their warriors.